spf13/spf13-vim/README.markdown

 ```bash
     echo let g:spf13_no_autochdir = 1 >> ~/.vimrc.before.local
 ```
-For a list of available spf13-vim specific customization options, look at the `~/.vimrc.before` file.
+For a list of available customization options specific to spf13-vim, look at the `~/.vimrc.before` file.

 ### Fork Customization